SEKOIA-IO/documentation/_shared_content/develop/guides/develop_integration.md

 #### Step 1.
 Create a new format with the custom parser editor

+!!! info
     Requirement: your data can be forwarded into Sekoia XDR platform with the existing [ingestion methods](https://docs.sekoia.io/xdr/features/collect/ingestion_methods/)

 You can create a custom format to ingest any unsupported type of data.
 Follow this documentation page to create a new intake format: